clulab/processors/README.md

 # What is it

+*We have released a preliminary version of our event extraction (EE) engine.
+Documentation and domain-specific models coming soon!
+For the impatient, please take a look at the `edu.arizona.sista.matcher.ExtractorEngine`, the entry point for the framework, or contact us for more information.*

 The `edu.arizona.sista.processors` package aims to be a one-stop place for natural language (NL) processors.
 We currently provide three APIs: one for
 [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`)